nmwsharp/polyscope-docs/py/source/structures/surface_mesh/indexing_convention.md

 ### Vertices

 The first argument when registering a surface mesh with Polyscope is a list of vertex positions.
 The ordering of vertices in this list is the default ordering vertices.
-Arrays of vertex-valued data passed for visualization will be interpted in that order, unless an alternate permutation is set as below.
+Arrays of vertex-valued data passed for visualization will be interpreted in that order, unless an alternate permutation is set as below.

-??? func "`#!cpp SurfaceMesh::setVertexPermutation(const T& permArr, size_t expectedSize = 0)`"
+??? func "`#!python SurfaceMesh.set_vertex_permutation(perm, expected_size=None)`"

     Set a non-standard ordering for vertex-valued data on a mesh.

-    The argument should be an array-like type which can be interpreted as an array integers, see [input adaptors](../../../basics/array_adaptors).
-One good choice is a `#!cpp std::vector<size_t>`.
+    The argument `perm` should be an array of integers.

     If the size of your index space is different from size of the default index space, the optional second argument must give this new size.
-If not given, the size will be inferred from the largest entry in `permArr`.
+If not given, the size will be inferred from the largest entry in `perm`.

     Must be set _before_ any quantites are added.

 ### Faces

 The second argument when registering a surface mesh with Polyscope is a list of face indices.
 The ordering of faces in this list is the default ordering faces.
-Arrays of face-valued data passed for visualization will be interpted in that order, unless an alternate permutation is set as below.
+Arrays of face-valued data passed for visualization will be interpreted in that order, unless an alternate permutation is set as below.

-??? func "`#!cpp SurfaceMesh::setFacePermutation(const T& permArr, size_t expectedSize = 0)`"
+??? func "`#!python SurfaceMesh.set_face_permutation(perm, expected_size=None)`"

     Set a non-standard ordering for face-valued data on a mesh.

-    The argument should be an array-like type which can be interpreted as an array integers, see [input adaptors](../../../basics/array_adaptors).
-One good choice is a `#!cpp std::vector<size_t>`.
+    The argument `perm` should be an array of integers.

     If the size of your index space is different from size of the default index space, the optional second argument must give this new size.
-If not given, the size will be inferred from the largest entry in `permArr`.
+If not given, the size will be inferred from the largest entry in `perm`.

     Must be set _before_ any quantites are added.

 ### Edges

 The second argument when registering a surface mesh with Polyscope is a list of face indices.
 The edge ordering is defined from this list by the first time an edge appears in any face.
-More formally, the ordering is equivalent to the following code:
+More formally, the ordering is equivalent to the following C++ code:

 ```cpp
 std::vector<std::vector<size_t>> faceIndices;